Stanisław Olszewski: Biography

-He studied in Belgium at the University of Liège.
-Upon his return to Poland (Privislinsky Krai, Russian Empire), he became one of technical directors in the Lilpop, Rau i Loewenstein factory in Warsaw, and then the company's representative for all of Russian Empire.
-He also served as a general secretary of three Russian technological syndicates and simultaneously started his own company in Sankt Petersburg.
+Upon his return to Poland (Privislinsky Krai, Russian Empire), he became one of technical directors in the Joint-Stock Industrial Company of Mechanical Works of the Lilpop, Rau i Loewenstein factory in Warsaw, and then the company's representative for all of Russian Empire.
+He also served as a general secretary of three Russian technological syndicates and simultaneously started his own company in Saint Petersburg.